zeek/zeek/quickstart/index.rst

 Bro ships with many pre-written scripts that are highly customizable to support traffic analysis for your specific environment.
-By default, these will be installed into ``$PREFIX/share/bro`` and can be identified by the use of a ``.bro`` file name extension.
+By default, these will be installed into ``$PREFIX/share/bro`` and can be identified by the use of a ``.zeek`` file name extension.
 These files should **never** be edited directly as changes will be lost when upgrading to newer versions of Bro.
 The exception to this rule is the directory ``$PREFIX/share/bro/site`` where local site-specific files